Real-VeerSandhu/Real-VeerSandhu/README.md

 ## Abstract

-Computer Science student at the University of Waterloo with professional experience in applied machine learning, backend development, and data engineering in Asset Management Technology.
+Hi there!
+I'm Veer: a Computer Science student at the University of Waterloo with professional experience in applied machine learning, backend development, and data engineering in Asset Management Technology.

 ## Technical Stack
 - Programming Languages: Python, C++, C, SQL, JavaScript, TypeScript